View north west, circa 1925 (image via UNC)

 in 1931, who utilized the building until January 1961, when they moved to the Durham Road/East Franklin Street.

-The 1854 church was demolished in 1861, and the property became a parking lot for the Belk-Legget-Horton department store
+The 1854 church was demolished in early 1961, and the property became a parking lot for the Belk-Legget-Horton department store

 , and was to be used for additional construction if the store expanded in the future.